 Welcome to The Croft School and thank you for taking the time to learn more.
-We’re building a new, innovative, high-quality independent elementary school in the East Side neighborhood of Providence, Rhode Island.
+We’re building a new, innovative, high-quality independent elementary school on the East Side of Providence.

 We know that parents have difficult decisions to make when selecting an elementary school program that meets the needs of their children and their families.
 Below, we’ve tried to identify the top five reasons we believe parents may choose to apply for admission to The Croft School.
 Or as we like to say: “Education, Reimagined for a New Generation of Parents and Children.”